Effectiveness of Counter-Speech against Abusive Content: A Multidimensional Annotation and Classification Study: Error Analysis and Discussion

-In this section, we discuss some examples to better understand the models' behaviors, in particular on the most difficult class (emotional appeal) and the one achieving almost perfect F1 score (audience adaptation).
+In this section, we discuss some examples to better understand the models' behaviors on two dimensions, Emotional Appeal (most difficult to classify) and Audience Adaptation (highest F1 scores), and we address some limitations.

 \textbf{Audience Adaptation}.
 It consistently achieves high F1 scores (0.99–1.00) across models, likely due to the similarity in linguistic structure and content between CS and HS.
 For example, consider the following HS/CS pair from CONAN: